zapabob/ROCm/docs/deploy/linux/os-native/install.md

    hash: `73f5d8100de6048aa38a8b84cd9a87f05177d208 rocm.gpg.key`
    ```

-2. Add the AMDGPU Stack Repository and Install the Kernel-mode Driver
+2. Add the AMDGPU Repository and Install the Kernel-mode Driver

    ```{attention}
    If you have a version of the kernel-mode driver installed, you may skip this section.
    ```

-   To add the AMDGPU stack repository, follow these steps:
+   To add the AMDGPU repository, follow these steps:

    ::::{tab-set}
    :::{tab-item} Ubuntu 20.04